astone282/draft-stone-pce-update-open/draft-stone-pce-update-open.md

 A PCEP Speaker indicates support of Open Refresh during the PCEP Initialization phase ([RFC5440]).
 As per RFC5440, a PCEP Speaker MUST send a PCEP Open message with exactly one OPEN object.
 The PCEP speaker indicates support for Open Refresh by setting the OPEN-REFRESH (R-Bit) to 1 in the PCEP Open Message Flags field.

 IANA is requested to allocate the R-Bit from the Open Object Flag Field registry.

-* R (OPEN-REFRESH-CAPABILITY - 1 bit - TBD1): If set to 1 by a PCEP speaker, the PCEP speaker indicates that the session supports receiving an Open Refresh.
+* R (OPEN-REFRESH-CAPABILITY - 1 bit - TBD1): If set to 1 by a PCEP speaker, the PCEP speaker indicates that the session supports receiving an Open Refresh message.

 If a PCEP speaker receives an Open message which does not contain the OPEN-REFRESH-CAPABILITY, the PCEP Speaker MUST NOT send Open Refresh messages to the remote speaker.

 ## PcNotify message

 An Open Refresh is transmitted by sending a PCNtf Message ([RFC5440]) containing a NOTIFICATION Object with Notification-type=TBD2 (Open-Refresh).

 // TODO below, on the fence about it.
 Could use the value to indicate add/remove/modify of a given TLV rather than sending a full snapshot.
 // TODO But i'm on the fence if it would be better or worse to encode a snapshot vs individual diff changes.
 Open to supporting signalling add/remove/modify.

 The Open-Refresh NOTIFICATION Object Notification-value MUST be set to zero.

-The Open-RefreshNOTIFICATION Object encodes any TLV which may be encoded in an OPEN Object.
+The Open-Refresh NOTIFICATION Object encodes any TLV which may be encoded in an OPEN Object.

-The Open-RefreshNOTIFICATION Object contains a snapshot of all unmodified and modified TLVs.
+The Open-Refresh NOTIFICATION Object contains a snapshot of all unmodified and modified TLVs.

-Upon receiving an Open-Refresh NOTIFICATION Object, a Speaker MUST compare the newly received TLVs with the previously received TLVs to determine what has changed.

-An omission of a TLV MUST be treated as a removal of the TLV and perform necessary operations as if the TLV was never exchanged during PcOpen.
+Upon receiving an Open-Refresh NOTIFICATION Object, the PCEP Speaker compares the newly received TLVs with the previously received TLVs to determine what has changed.
+An omission of a TLV MUST be treated as a removal of the TLV and perform necessary side effect operations as if the TLV was never exchanged during PcOpen.

-If the PCEP Speaker determines it cannot support the Open-Refresh differential changes, the PCEP Speaker generate a PCEP Error (PCErr) with Error-type=TBD3 (Unsupported-Open-Refresh) and error-value TBD4 and it SHOULD terminate the PCEP session.
+If the PCEP Speaker determines it cannot support the Open-Refresh differential change(s), the PCEP Speaker generates a PCEP Error (PCErr) with Error-type=TBD3 (Unsupported-Open-Refresh) and error-value TBD4 and it SHOULD terminate the PCEP session.

 # Security Considerations